Skip to content

 The Manufacturer's Joint is the area where the two ends of the corrugated blank are joined together using tape, staples, or glue.
 It forms the structural connection that completes the box.

-NWPB can design and produce custom inserts such as partitions, corrugated structures, and foam inserts (up to 2" thick).
+NWPB can design and produce custom inserts including partitions, corrugated structures, and foam inserts up to 2" thick.
 Our team uses CAD drawings and prototypes to ensure a precise fit for your product.
 Contact your sales representative to begin the design process.

 How do I order shipping supplies?